civol/HDLRuby/README.md

 #### hcase

-The `hcase` construct is made of an expression and a list of value-block pairs.
-A block is executed when the corresponding value is equal to the value of the expression of the `hcase`.
-This construct is declared as follows:
+The `hcase` construct consists of an expression and a list of value-block pairs.
+A block is executed when its corresponding value matches the value of the `hcase` expression.
+It is declared as follows:

 ```ruby
 hcase <expression>